jasongrimes/fretboardfoundation/_pages/index.md

 ### Master Western harmony from the fundamentals

-After you have begun to develop your ear and your taste by creating real music that you enjoy, the Fretboard Foundation method begins to introduce fundamental concepts of Western harmony and more advanced guitar skills.
+After you have begun to develop your ear and your taste by creating real music that you enjoy, the Fretboard Foundation begins to introduce fundamental concepts of Western harmony and more advanced guitar skills.

 They are incorporated in the simplest and most practical forms at first, in such a way that you can actually use them to create even better music,